 Why mind maps?

 Mind maps are created to aid in the understanding and absorption of information.
 They help kids visually organize information and classify ideas into specific categories.
-All of this leads to a better ability to understand & apply ideas, which translate to only one thing: better performance in exams!
+All of this leads to a better ability to understand & apply ideas, which translates to only one thing: better performance in exams!

-In addition, the use of mindmaps is scientifically supported by ScienceDirect.
+In addition, the use of mind maps is scientifically supported by ScienceDirect.
 While their study was done on nursing students, it is still extremely applicable to O and A Level Chemistry students, and even lower secondary science lessons.

 Now, you may be wondering: why are mind maps superior to mere text notes?
 Why not just do it the old-fashioned way?
 Well, we have a few reasons:

 - Mind maps are non-linear: they allow for multiple ideas to be strung together.
-This is similar to how our brains work as well; we never think in a ‘straight-line’.
+This is similar to how our brains work as well; we never think in a ‘straight line’.
 Instead, our ideas are constantly shifting about, with multiple ideas popping up at once

 - Mind mapping allows for the usage of imagery and visualization: With the use of both words and pictures, mind maps improve one’s ability to retain information by up to more than 6 times!